AxonFramework/.github/profile/README.md

 The same logic applies to Sagas that are backed by streaming processors and stored in MongoDB; storing the tokens next to the saga instances makes the application more robust.

-Note that although you can use this extension to adjust MongoDB into an Event Store, we do not necessarily recommend this.
+Note that although you can use this extension to adjust MongoDB into an event store, we do not necessarily recommend this.
-During the lifecycle of this extension, we have noticed predicaments with how MongoDB behaves, causing the Event Store to act suboptimal from a performance perspective.
+During the lifecycle of this extension, we have noticed predicaments with how MongoDB behaves, causing the event store to act suboptimal from a performance perspective.
 We thus recommend either [Axon Server](#axon-server) (the highest level of performance for event storage) or an RDBMS of choice instead.

 You should regard this extension as a partial replacement of Axon Server as, compared to Axon Server, it only covers event storage.